Subways (Rostov-on-Don): 20th century

-XXI century
+21st century

 In the autumn of 2014 in Rostov-on-Don construction of another underground passage began on Oktyabrskaya square.
 The first entrance to the tunnel should be located on the side of the bus station, the second is near the flower market, near the park named after Nikolai Ostrovsky.
 The deadline for completion was June 10, 2015.

 At the end of December 2015, in the passage along Voroshilovsky Prospekt and Bolshaya Sadovaya Street, repairs were started.

 The passage, which is located on Budennovsky Avenue and on Moskovskaya street, was recognized as an object of cultural heritage.
-In of March 2016, work began on the drafting of a normative legal act, in the presence of which the object will appear on the list of objects of cultural heritage of the Rostov region.
+In March 2016, work began on the drafting of a normative legal act, in the presence of which the object will appear on the list of objects of cultural heritage of the Rostov region.
 The other four pedestrian crossings have not received such status.
 This refers to the transitions located along Voroshilovsky Prospekt and Sadovaya Street, Budennovskiy Avenue and Sadovaya Street, in the Universitetskiy Lane and Sadovaya Street, along Kirovsky Avenue and Sadovaya Street.
 The reason for the refusal to recognize them as objects of cultural heritage was the date of their creation - with these moments less than 40 years.

 68 million rubles were allocated from the city budget for the construction of an underground pedestrian crossing on Sholokhov Avenue.
 The width of the crossing is 4 meters, the height is 2.3 meters, and the length is 27 meters.
 There are two-way stairways.
 The construction was conducted taking into account the floor heating.
 Also, the builders took care of the artistic design of the underground passage.
 On the walls there were photographs of the times of the Great Patriotic War, which were adapted for ceramic tiles.
 The subjects of design were chosen by citizens.

 As of September 2016 in Rostov-on-Don, the construction of new underground transitions began.
 Initially, the transition to the prospect of Nagibin began to be built.
 At first the crossing on Nagibin Avenue The second underground passage was built at the intersection of Sobornoye Lane and Bolshaya Sadovaya Street.
 Its width is 8 meters.
 Many of the transitions in the city began to be repaired — at the end of 2016 it was planned to repair two underground passages.
 In the future, it was planned to develop a project to overhaul the crossing along Bolshaya Sadovaya Street - Nakhichevansky Lane.

 In November 2016, the mosaic panels, which are located in the underground passages, were washed and cleaned by volunteers from among the citizens.

 Underground passage to the area of Chemists as of March 2017 is in an emergency condition, although several years ago it was overhauled.